 Switch to Details view.

 File Explorer lets you view items in many different ways, and Details view makes it easiest to select things with your fingers.
-So, tap the View tab along the Ribbon menu’s top edge, and then tap Details in the Layout section.
+So, tap the View tab along the Ribbon’s top edge and then tap Details in the Layout section.
 File Explorer displays the items in Details view: rows of names of files and folders.

-To select a file, tap just to the left of a file’s icon.
-A check box containing a check mark appears next to the file’s icon.
+To select a file, tap just to the left of a file’s icon to make a check box containing a check mark appear next to the file’s icon.

 This is the trickiest part.
-With the tip of your finger, tap just to the left of the file’s or folder’s name.
-When you tap in just the right spot, you place a check mark in the box that appears, shown in the figure.Tap just to the left of the file’s or folder’s icon, and a check mark appears, showing that you selected the file or folder.
+With the tip of your smallest finger, tap just to the left of the file’s or folder’s name.
+When you tap in just the right spot, you place a check mark in the box that appears.

 On the Start screen, a tap opens an item.
 On the desktop, by contrast, a tap selects an item.
 The desktop requires a double-tap — two quick taps in succession — to open an item.

-When selecting many items, it’s sometimes easier to check the Select All check mark, and then tap to deselect unwanted items.
+When selecting many items, it’s sometimes easier to tap the Select All check mark and then tap to deselect unwanted items.

-To delete your selected items, tap the Ribbon menu’s Home tab, and tap the Delete icon (shown in the margin).
+To delete your selected items, tap the Ribbon’s Home tab and then tap the Delete icon (shown in the margin).

-If you have a stylus for your Surface, it’s often easier to select and deselect items by tapping their check boxes with the tip of a stylus.
+If you have a stylus for your Surface, it’s often easier to select and deselect items by tapping their check boxes with the tip of the stylus.